2. Material accounting policies

 Tax expense for the year, comprising current tax and deferred tax, are included in the determination of the net profit or loss for the year.

-Current tax assets and liabilities are measured at the amount expected to be recovered or paid to the taxation authorities.
-The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted, at the year end date.
-Current tax assets and tax liabilities are offset where the entity has a legally enforceable right to offset and intends either to settle on a net basis, or to realise the asset and settle the liability simultaneously.
+Current income tax assets and liabilities are measured at the amount expected to be paid to or recovered from the taxation authorities.
+The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted, at the reporting date in the countries where the company operates and generates taxable income.

 For the purposes of the cash flow statement, cash and cash equivalents include cash on hand, cash in banks and short-term deposits.